HerrZatacke/wifi-gbp-emulator/readme.md

 This code has been created for a "LOLIN(WEMOS) D1 R2 & mini" [ESP2866 based board](https://github.com/esp8266/arduino).
 For uploading the Filesystem the LittleFS tool [Arduino IDE Plugin](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/releases) is required

+## Bootmode
+The code is designed to check pin `D0` for high to boot in printer mode.
+Through this it is possible to use the +5v provided by the GameBoy to switch the mode.

+If you dont want to solder, you can uncomment `#define ALTERNATE_BOOT_MODE` in `websocket-gbp-emulator.ino`.
+This will alternate the bootmode automatically between printer and server on each boot, so you can use the Reset-button to switch modes.

 ## Links / Research
 * Original GPB-Emulator by [mofosyne: Arduino Gameboy Printer Emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator)
 * Tutorial on how to implement Websockets with an ESP2866 by [ttapa: WebSocket communication](https://tttapa.github.io/ESP8266/Chap14%20-%20WebSocket.html)